LIVE

 The Citizens initially hired Vicens in August 2017 to work as a coach for Manchester City’s academy.
 He had worked in youth coaching with various clubs since 2010, including as the director of youth at Santanyi from 2013 to 2016 and Llosetense from 2015 to 2017.
 He also won the 2020 FA Youth Cup.

-Assistant coach: Enzo Maresca
+Assistant coach: Pep Lijnders

 Goalkeeping coach: Xabier Mancisidor